bk138/gromit-mpx/README.md

 ### Configuration

-Gromit-MPX is configurable via the file `gromit-mpx.cfg` in the directory defined by `$XDG_CONFIG_HOME` (usually `~/.config`).
+Gromit-MPX is configurable via the file `gromit-mpx.cfg` in the directory defined by `$XDG_CONFIG_HOME` (usually `~/.config` or `~/.var/app/net.christianbeier.Gromit-MPX/config/` if you installed the Flatpak).
 Here you can specify which Device/Button/Modifier combination invokes which tool.
 See the copy of `gromit-mpx.cfg` distributed with this program for an example.
 An overview on the syntax:

     # Comments can be either # Shell-Style or
     /* C-Style. */